 “All you boys are so handsome in your uniforms,” she said.

-Anthony did not need a buttoned-down shirt and tie to look handsome.
-His black hair, always a little wet and always slicked back, and his curved eyebrows, cappuccino-colored eyes, and masculine jaw and chin allowed him to wear almost anything and look good.
-He was the idealized Italian handsome, with height to boot, something rare for a descendent of the Romans.
-He stood six-foot-two, four inches taller than his father and grandfather.
+Anthony did not need a shirt and tie to look handsome.
+His black hair, always a little wet and always slicked back, and his curved eyebrows, cappuccino eyes, and masculine chin allowed him to wear anything and look good.
+He was the idealized Italian handsome, with height to boot.
+He stood six-foot-two.

 “I’m not used to the whole uniform thing,” he said.